NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 Alignment processing
 -----------------------

+*This part may be skipped, as it follows the same workflow as given in Data Preprocessing for Functional Genomics"

 Now we will do some data cleaning to try to improve the libraries quality and remove unwanted signal.
 First, **duplicated reads are marked and removed** using ``MarkDuplicates`` tool from `Picard <http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates>`_ .
 Marking as "duplicates" is based on their alignment location, not sequence.

 ..
 Note::